check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 #### Terminal Editors

 Bash comes with a program for writing and editing files.
-It is called nano.
+It is called "nano".
 You access it simply by typing `nano`.
 This will open the program and allow you to write whatever you want.
 You can also save your file by giving it a name and telling nano to save it.
 If you already know what you want to call your file you can also just type `nano file-name.txt` .
 This will create a file named "file-name" and open that file in nano.